By Michael Lanza

 Backpack the CDT Through Glacier

 If you’ve already backpacked in the areas of Glacier described above, or you’re just looking for a different route that delivers a similar, full Glacier experience, see the photo gallery below, which includes some of the dozens of images in my story “Wildness All Around You: Backpacking the CDT Through Glacier,” about a 94-mile traverse of Glacier that follows a customized variation of the Continental Divide Trail through the park.
 In fact, both trips are equally spectacular, but the CDT traverse requires a longer and more complicated shuttle between trailheads.

 My e-guide “Backpacking the Continental Divide Trail Through Glacier National Park” provides all the necessary details, plus my expert tips for pulling off that customized CDT traverse of the park, including shorter variations on the route.

-Act now if you want to backpack in Glacier this summer: The park begins accepting applications for backcountry permits on March 15 for groups of up to eight people, and most sites available for advance reservations get booked within days or hours for summer dates.
-See my “10 Tips For Getting a Hard-to-Get National Park Backcountry Permit.”
+Act now if you want to backpack in Glacier this summer: The park begins accepting applications for backcountry permits on March 15 for groups of up to eight people.
+See “How to Get a Permit to Backpack in Glacier National Park” and “10 Tips For Getting a Hard-to-Get National Park Backcountry Permit.”

 Get my expert e-guides to backpacking Glacier’s Northern Loop and the CDT through Glacier.

 One of America’s flagship national parks, Glacier is a must-do destination for backpackers because of mountain scenery unlike anywhere else, remoteness, and a rare variety of wildlife.
 That’s why I consider it one of “America’s Top 10 Best Backpacking Trips.”

 Want my expert help planning your trip in Glacier or any trip you’ve read about at this blog?
 See my Custom Trip Planning page for details.